Snuf4Life/Chatty/README.md

 npm start
 ```
 If you get connection error (ConnectionError: other side closed - Local...)
-Try to change the http://localhost:<the port of elastic> to HTTPSnpm start, should solve the problem.
+Try to change the http://localhost:<the port of elastic> to HTTPS, should solve the problem.

 ### Client